-The Company granted stock options to purchase 11,034,761 and 0 shares of the Company's common stock to employees and directors during the three months ended March 31, 2010 and 2009, respectively.
-The fair values of employee stock options are estimated for the calculation of the pro forma adjustments at the date of grant using the Black-Scholes option-pricing model with the following weighted-average assumptions during 2010: expected volatility of 12%; average risk-free interest rate of 2.28%; initial expected life of 5 years; no expected dividend yield; and amortized over the vesting period of typically one to four years.
-The Company reported an expense for share-based compensation for its employees and directors of \$21,000 and 0 for the three months ended March 31, 2010 and 2009, respectively.
+The Company granted stock options to purchase 500,000 and 11,034,761 shares of the Company's common stock to employees and directors during the three months ended March 31, 2011 and 2010, respectively.
+The fair values of employee stock options are estimated for the calculation of the pro forma adjustments at the date of grant using the Black-Scholes option-pricing model with the following weighted-average assumptions during 2010: expected volatility of 12% to 14%; average risk-free interest rate of 1.76% to 2.28%; initial expected life of 5 years; no expected dividend yield; and amortized over the vesting period of typically one to four years.
+The Company reported an expense for share-based compensation for its employees and directors of \$44,000 and \$21,000 for the three months ended March 31, 2011 and 2010, respectively.